BladeKitana732/Hogwarts/README.md

 ## MIN REQUIREMENTS

- Project has Instructor approval at the start of project week
+ Project has Instructor approval at the start of project week - Completed

  Project code is pushed to a public Git repository - Completed